Skip to Content

 Starting, Deep Cycle & Dual Purpose: Breaking Down Your RV Battery Options

-Power - by Bryan Veldboom - updated on 9/25/2023
+Power - by Joe Weber - updated on 5/23/2024

 What are the Three Types of RV Batteries?

-In addition to different battery types, there are also three different battery chemistries available: flooded (wet cell) lead acid, AGM (short for Absorbed Glass Mat) and lithium iron phosphate (LiFePO4).
-The chemistry of a battery influences how long it will last, how fast it will recharge and other aspects of performance.
-Here is a breakdown of the different chemistries.
+In addition to the three different battery types, there are also three different battery chemistries available: flooded (wet cell) lead acid, AGM (short for Absorbed Glass Mat) and Lithium Iron Phosphate (LiFePO4).

 Flooded Lead Acid Batteries